Media and Communications: Regulatory Agencies

 The National Entity of Communications (ENACOM) regulates the audiovisual sector in Argentina by implementing and enforcing regulatory policies while also granting operation permits.
 ENACOM protects consumers by providing easy access to broadcasts, ensuring fair prices, and monitoring the quality and appropriateness of broadcasts.
 Only available in Spanish.

 The Austrian Regulatory Authority for Broadcasting and Telecommunications (RTR) consists of two divisions: "media and telecommunications" and "postal service."
 The RTR regulates these divisions by granting operating licenses to producers, setting standards and regulatory policies, ensuring compliance with legislation, mediating disputes, and encouraging the growth of technology in the sectors.
 The website provides information for consumers, telecom operators, and media service providers.
+Website only available in German.

 The National TV and Radio Council (NTRC) regulates broadcasting in the Republic of Azerbaijan.
 The NTRC regulates broadcasts by managing the radio frequency spectrum, granting licenses and resources to operators, protecting consumers from inappropriate and inefficient broadcasts, and encouraging technological innovations.
 Although an English version of the site is available, the majority of the pages are only available in Azerbaijani.